About Managing Editor (ME) Support

 For RevMan or Archie queries that are technical issues (e.g. a system malfunction)

-use the Help menu in Archie or RevMan to report a problem or make a suggestion.
+Use the Help menu in Archie or RevMan to report a problem or make a suggestion.
 If using the Help reporting systems is not practical, (i.e. you cannot open the software), email firstname.lastname@example.org.
-This is monitored by the Informatics &Technology (IT) Services, as are any wishlist or problems reported.
-The ME Support team work closely with the IT with regards to Archie issues and wishlist items.
+This is monitored by the Community Support Team, as are any wishlist or problems reported.
+The ME Support team work closely with the Community Support Team with regards to Archie issues and wishlist items.

 Sally Bell-Syer, based in York, UK; Skype <sally.bellsyer>